Philippine typhoon death toll jumps; U.S. helicopters boost aid effort

 "Bodies are still lying on the roads.
 But now at least they're in sections with department of health body bags," Ian Norton, chief of a team of Australian aid workers, told Reuters.

 Stunned survivors in Tacloban said the toll could be many thousands.
-"There are a lot of dead people on the street in our neighborhood, by the trash," said Aiza Umpacan, a 27-year-old resident of San Jose, one of the worst-hit neighborhoods.
+"There are a lot of dead people on the street in our neighbourhood, by the trash," said Aiza Umpacan, a 27-year-old resident of San Jose, one of the worst-hit neighbourhoods.

 The preliminary number of missing as of Friday, according to the Red Cross, rose to 25,000 from 22,000 a day earlier.
 That could include people who have since been located, it said.